scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 a more general numerical approach in pyPRISM.
 Figure :ref:`numerical` shows a schematic of our approach.
-For all site-types or site-type pairs, the user provides input values for :math:`\hat{\Omega}_{\alpha,\beta}(k)`, site-site pair potentials :math:`U_{\alpha,\beta}(r)`, and site-type densities :math:`\rho_{\alpha}`, and an initial guess for :math:`\Gamma(r)`.
-After the user supplies all necessary parameters and input correlation functions, pyPRISM apply a numerical optimization routine, such as a Newton-Krylov method, :cite:`newton-krylov` to minimize a self-consistent cost function.
-After the cost function is minimized, the PRISM equation is considered "solved" and the resultant correlation functions can be used for subsequent calculations.
+For all site-types or site-type pairs, the user provides input values for :math:`\hat{\Omega}_{\alpha,\beta}(k)`, site-site pair potentials :math:`U_{\alpha,\beta}(r)`, site-type densities :math:`\rho_{\alpha}`, and an initial guess for all :math:`\Gamma_{\alpha,\beta}(r)`.
+After the user supplies all necessary parameters and input correlation functions, pyPRISM applies a numerical optimization routine, such as a Newton-Krylov method, :cite:`newton-krylov` to minimize a self-consistent cost function.
+The details of this cost function were discussed in our previous work. :cite:`pyPRISM` After the cost function is minimized, the PRISM equation is considered "solved" and the resultant correlation functions can be used for subsequent calculations.

 Knowledge of :math:`\hat{H}(k)`, :math:`\hat{C}(k)`, and :math:`\hat{\Omega}(k)`
 for a given system allows one to calculate a range of important structural and